 Before we get started, you must know the market you’re about to enter.
 Youtube is a business after all, but its excellent for monetizing your brand.
 Being a viewer is fun, but a content producer who wants to make a side income or a living from the platform is a different store.
 That is why in order to succeed you need to provide content that is not valuable for your viewers but also optimized for Youtube’s algorithm.
 Why is that?

 Approximately 20% of the people who start your video will leave after the first 10 seconds.

 So it’s important to optimize the right content to the right people before you start publishing out videos to the point where you burn out.
 This tutorial is meant to help you with that! 🙂

 YouTube is currently available in more than 90 countries.
 This isn’t surprising since there are more than 1.9 billion monthly active YouTube users as of mid-2018, climbing up to 2.6 billion in 2022.
 That equates to about one-third of all internet users.
 These are definitely Youtube statistics worth paying attention to!

 It is the second most-visited site in the world, opening doors to reach an even greater audience.
 But not everyone can trend or get the attention of potential subscribers.
 And that’s because very few people understand the algorithm behind Youtube’s search engine.

 Indeed, even videos require as much optimization as ordinary web pages do on Google.
-Optimizing your videos will not only result in higher YouTube rankings but also significantly raises chances of appearing in search results on Google.
+Optimizing your videos will not only result in higher YouTube rankings but also significantly raises the chances of appearing in search results on Google.